CNA (Nursing Assistant)

 Nursing assistants help patients of all ages perform the most basic daily tasks.
-They work under a licensed nurse’s supervision, and since they have extensive daily contact with each patient, they play a key role in the lives of their patients and in keeping the nurse up to date on vital information about the patients’ conditions.
+They work under a licensed nurse’s supervision.
+Because they have extensive daily contact with patients, nursing assistants play a key role in the lives of their patients and in keeping the nurse up to date on vital information about the patients’ conditions.

-Nursing AIDE: applies the art and science requiring the treatment of human response to actual or potential health problems.
+Nursing Assistant: applies the art and science requiring the treatment of human response to actual or potential health problems.
 Nursing involves a holistic, goal-oriented approach by responding to economic, social and other environmental influences.
 The nurse is an integral part the health care team.
-The Nursing Assistant functions in this role utilizing the nursing process under the direction and guidance of the licensed practical and registered nurse.
-They consider the basic nursing care needs of individuals experiencing well-defined acute and long-term physical and mental health problems, illnesses or adjustments with predictable outcomes.
+The Nursing Assistant functions in this role, utilizing the nursing process under the direction and guidance of the licensed practical and registered nurse.
+They consider the basic nursing care needs of individuals experiencing well-defined acute and long-term physical and mental health problems or illnesses.

 Humans: are individuals who exist in society and are diverse, complex beings, each having physiological, psychological, socio-cultural and spiritual needs.